 How the Coronavirus Has Affected Americans’ Work and Finances

 While lost income, reduced work hours, and a spike in unemployment claims were to be expected, we also wanted to know how respondents working from home were faring.
-Were they feeling more or less productive than before COVID-19?
+Were they feeling more or less productive prior to the pandemic?
 The answer—see below—was surprising.

 Another big unknown in the work-and-finances equation: the stimulus check and its impact on Americans’ spending habits.
 Brace yourself for the percentage of respondents who said they spent their money on alcohol.